Back on the Table: Private Health Insurance Benefits

-Yoga Australia applauds the recommendation to reinstate yoga in private health insurance benefits.
-The Federal Government has accepted the recommendations of the Natural Therapies Review, announced by the former government following the exclusion of 16 natural therapies from private health insurance benefits in 2019.
+Yoga Australia celebrates the official reinstatement of yoga in private health insurance benefits.
+As of 1 July 2025, the Federal Government has implemented the recommendations of the Natural Therapies Review, marking a historic milestone following the exclusion of 16 natural therapies from private health insurance benefits in 2019.

-This signals renewed momentum toward integrated, evidence-informed health and recreation in Australia.
+This implementation signals renewed momentum towards integrated, evidence-informed health and recreation in Australia.
 It is a decision that reflects years of committed advocacy and the growing recognition of yoga’s role in preventative and therapeutic healthcare.

-Following a comprehensive review led by Chief Medical Officer, Professor Michael Kidd AO, the Natural Therapies Review recently recommended the reinstatement of seven of the therapies previously excluded from coverage in 2019, including Yoga, Pilates, Tai Chi, Alexander Technique, Naturopathy, Shiatsu, and Western herbal medicine.
+Following a comprehensive review led by Chief Medical Officer, Professor Michael Kidd AO, the Natural Therapies Review recommended the reinstatement of seven of the therapies previously excluded from coverage in 2019, including Yoga, Pilates, Tai Chi, Alexander Technique, Naturopathy, Shiatsu, and Western herbal medicine.
+The government has now formally implemented these recommendations through amendments to Private Health Insurance legislation.

-“Beyond private health, we hope this decision helps shape a broader conversation about the role of yoga in programs like the NDIS and community health programs.
+“Beyond private health, we hope this decision helps shape a broader conversation about the role of yoga in programes like the NDIS and community health programes.
 A long time has passed since yoga first found a place in Australian society, and it’s time for policy to reflect the myriad benefits experienced by increasing numbers of practitioners.”

 Since yoga was removed from the health fund rebates, Yoga Australia has remained steadfast in its advocacy, notably participating in the ongoing Natural Therapies Review and contributing to national discussions on the integration of complementary therapies in mainstream healthcare.